Sourdough Blueberry Muffins

 Butter – Could also substitute with oil for a dairy free version.
 I would suggest using avocado oil or melted coconut oil as these are healthier oils.

-Honey – I like using honey as a unrefined sugar that is a touch healthier than regular sugar.
+Honey – I like using honey as an unrefined sugar that is a touch healthier than regular sugar.
 You can also substitute with maple syrup.
+If you want to use sugar, you totally can.
+See how in the recipe card.

 Eggs – Preferably room temperature.